-Historic Charleston: A Must-See Haunted Destination in South Carolina
+Historic Charleston: A Must-See Haunted Destination

 As an English traveller determined to visit all 50 states, I’m always on the hunt for destinations that embody the essence of America.
 My latest stop, historic Charleston, South Carolina, offered an unforgettable mix of history, culture, and mystery.
 From strolling cobblestone streets adorned with pastel-hued homes to exploring haunting tales by candlelight, Charleston proved to be a city like no other.